ZhangxinruBIT/MoME/README.md

 c) the proposed \textit{mixture of modality experts} (**MoME**) framework for constructing the foundation model.
 ![image](https://github.com/ZhangxinruBIT/MoME/blob/main/fig/comb34.png)
 Fig.2:Detailed analysis of the MoME result on seen datasets. a) A radar chart that compares the average Dice score of foundation models from the perspectives of different modalities and lesion types. b) t-SNE plots of latent spaces for nnU-Net and  **MoME**, where each dot represents a brain image.

+Please also cite this paper if you are using MoME for your research!

+      @InProceedings{10.1007/978-3-030-87193-2_19,
+      author="Zhang, Xinru
+      and Ou, Ni
+      and Basaran, Berke Doga
+      and Visentin, Marco
+      and Gu, Renyang
+      and Ouyang, Cheng
+      and Liu, Yaou
+      and Matthew, Paul M.
+      and Ye, Chuyang
+      and Bai, Wenjia",
+      title="A Foundation Model for Brain Lesion Segmentation with Mixture of Modality Experts", booktitle="Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024", year="2024",
+      publisher="Springer International Publishing",
+      }

 # Installation

 ```